Eddie98Lopez/messaging/README.md

 in source there is :

 1. Components
-    - Route Components
+    a.
+Route Components
+        - This folder houses all the main top level components that parallel their app functionality.
-    - Styled Components
+    b.
+Styled Components
-        -Wrappers
+        - This folder houses styled components and styled wrappers for components and their child components.
-    - {...
+    c. {...
 All other components}

 2. Design Assets
+    a.
+This folder holds svg and png icons used throughout the UI

 3. Utils
-    - Context
+    a.
+Context
+        - Houses the store provider, reducer, and custom hook to use the store values.
-    - Schemas
+    b.
+Schemas
+        - This folder houses the schemas used for form validation
-    - {...all other helper functions}
+    c. {...all other helper functions}